Persian Art Gallery

-Eighteen images from museums and the public-domain Wikimedia Commons archive — every image used elsewhere on this site, gathered into one room.
+A growing archive of more than twenty-five images from museums and the public-domain Wikimedia Commons collection — every photograph used elsewhere on this site, gathered into one room.

 Credit: Wikimedia Commons